 Regarding the "Concerned Citizen Complaint," by way of background, IGS received this complaint approximately two years after working the Hopper case.
-As mentioned earlier, during those two years, no other case concerning Air Force Academy sexual assault problems/issues was brought to light anywhere across the SAF/IG complaints arena (IGS or IGQ).
+As memioned earlier, during those two years, no other case concerning Air Porce Academy sexual assault problems/issues was brought so light anywhere across the SAF/IGS complaints arena (IGS or IGQ).
 Other cases concerning the Academy were worked by SAF/IGS.
-This is significant in that between 1999 and 2003, SAF/IGS investigators were involved in interviewing staff and cadets at the Air Force Academy.
-In one case that involved a minor assault that was not sexual in nature (a female cadet was dragged into a men's latrine, and given what cadets referred to as a "swirly" - dunked into a latrine and flushed), 28 individuals at the Air Force Academy were interviewed (permanent party and cadets of both sexes).
+This is significant in that between 1999 and 2003, SAF/IGS investigators were involved in interviswing staff and cadets at the Air Force Academy.
+In one case that involved a minor assault that was not sexual in nature (a female cadet was dragged into a men's latrine, and given what cadets referred to as a "swirty" - dualed into a latrine and flushed), 28 individuals at the Air Force Academy were interviewed (permanent party and cadets of both sexes).
 In this particular case, the Chief of Sexual Assault Services was interviewed, explained that the incidents being examined were not sexual assaults and also did not offer any information about sexual assault problems at USAFA.
-In another case involving an inappropriate English Department Dining-In, 13 interviews were conducted.
+In another case involving an impropulate English Department Dining-In, 13 interviews were conducted.
 No issues/problems regarding sexual assaults were raised in any interviews or discussions.
-Although portions of that from MG Rives telling me that GC had been advised, but he didn't know about CV and CVA."
+Although portions of that dining-in were alleged to be offensive because of their sexual nature, none of the witnesses came forward to the investigator to claim there was a problem with sexual assaults at the Academy.